reyvaldoshivapramudya/reyvaldoshivapramudya/README.md

 ### 💡 About Me:

 - 📱 Mobile Enthusiast
-- 🛠 Proficient in Kotlin, HTML, CSS, JavaScript, Git, etc.
+- 🛠 Proficient in Kotlin, Flutter,HTML, CSS, JavaScript, etc.
 - 🚀 Building user-friendly and performant mobile and web applications.
 - 🎨 Focused on creating seamless and engaging user experiences.
 - 🤝 Open for collaboration on Android and web projects.